 - Give the person five (5) rescue breaths.
 Pinch the nose area with your head slightly tilted as you breathe into their mouth.
 Each rescue breathe should last 1 second, with deep breathes in between.
 Valuable oxygen is critical for the person’s lungs to survive.
 After 5 rescue breathes, perform CPR.

-- Place your hands on top of the other and start pushing down right to the center of the chest.
+- Place your hand on top of the other and start pushing down right to the centre of the chest.
 Push down for 5 to 6 cm every time and do this for 1 minute straight (120 compressions per minute.
 Do chest compressions at the rhythm of the song ‘Stayin’ Alive’ by the BeeGees, as the beat fits perfectly for CPR.

 - Call emergency services or have someone else do it.
 As soon as you have called for help, continue with the cycle of 30 chest compression followed by 2 rescue breaths.
 Repeat cycle until the person starts breathing normally or until help arrives.

 Sometimes no matter how cautious we are, drowning accidents can still happen.
 By educating ourselves on how to perform CPR, we are ensuring that our loved ones are in the best possible hands at all times.
-Delivery of CPR after droning increases the chance of survival by up to 50%.
-It is truly an investment to learn First aid and CPR.
+Delivery of CPR after drowning increases the chance of survival by up to 50%, which makes learning First aid and CPR truly an investment.